NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/prior-fuzzers.md

 ## Montage

+### Setup and model training
-* Step 1, go to the root directory of Montage, e.g.,：
+* Step 1, go to the root directory of Montage.
+In our docker container, this would be:

    ```
    cd /root/software/fuzzers/montage/Montage/src/
    ```

-* Step 2, preprocessing and configuration using the following command:
+* Step 2, preprocessing and configuring Montage using the following command:

    ```
    python3 main.py --opt preprocess --config /root/software/fuzzers/montage/Montage/config.json